savonet/book/audio.md

 `replaygain_track_gain` tag of every file Liquidsoap opens, and computes the value with FFmpeg when the tag is missing.
-Pass `compute=false` to only read existing tags, and `ratio` to say how much faster than real time the computation may decode the file (50 by default).
+Pass `compute=false` to only read existing tags, and `ratio` to say how much faster than real time the computation may decode the file (50 times faster by default).

 Broadcasters generally work in LUFS\index{LUFS} instead, a unit we come back to [below](#sec:metrics).
 The function to call is then